-'Will my petrol tank explode?'
-And nine other hot weather Google searches
+'Will my petrol tank explode?' - and nine other UK heatwave questions Brits are asking Google

 -

-'Will my petrol tank explode?'
-And nine other hot weather Google searches
+'Will my petrol tank explode?' - and nine other UK heatwave questions Brits are asking Google

 Britain is currently in the grip of an unnatural phenomenon: hot, sunny, summer weather.